VukMar/VukMar/README.md

 👨‍💻 Eager to learn, I'm always excited about acquiring new knowledge and pushing my boundaries.

-🧑‍🍳 In a past life, I was a chef, but my true passion lies in the realm of IT.
+🧑‍🍳 I was a chef, but my true passion lies in the realm of IT.

 🔭 I'm passionate about creating meaningful projects that make a difference.